 - Dry roast the spices in a cast iron pan or a heavy bottom pan for 1 – 2 minutes or until fragrant and aroma of spices is released.
 Turn off the heat.
 Grind them to a powder.
 Transfer to a jar and store.

 - Combine all the ingredients and blend.
 You can use a hand mixer or manual whisk for combining the ingredients.
 Taste and adjust the seasoning accordingly.

 - Serve masala chaas chilled or at room temperature.
 Stir well before serving.

-- Combine mint leaves and water in a blender to a smooth paste.
-Add curd and the remaining ingredients.
+- Combine mint leaves, chilli along, 5 – 6 ice cubes with masala chaas.
 Blend until all the ingredients are combined well.
 Taste and adjust the seasoning as per personal preference.

-- Remove the skin of the beetroot and cut it into half.
+- Remove the skin of the beetroot and cut it into quarters.
 In a microwave-safe steamer, steam the beetroot for 3 – 4 minutes.
-Alternatively, you can boil it as well or steam it in a stovetop steamer.
-I usually prefer steaming rather than boiling.
+Alternatively, you can grill it or steam it on a stovetop as well.
+I usually prefer grillin on a pan rather than steaming.